kumarrohit1871/AURA/replit.md

 - Emotional intelligence framework
 - Mindful inquiry and empathetic validation
 - Adaptive tone based on user's emotional state
+- Automatic timezone awareness for accurate time/date responses
 - Voice: Zephyr (Google's preset voice)

+### Timezone Feature
+The app automatically detects the user's browser timezone (e.g., "Africa/Lagos", "Europe/London", "Asia/Dubai") and passes it to the AI.
+When users ask about time or date, the AI calculates the current time in their timezone and provides accurate, real-time responses.

 ## Known Considerations
 - The app uses Tailwind CSS via CDN (suitable for development; consider PostCSS for production optimization)